opulencephp/docs/http-requests-responses.md

 $phpAuthPassword = $request->getPassword();
 ```
 <h2 id="responses">Responses</h2>
-Opulence also wraps an Http response into the `Opulence\Http\Responses\Response` class.
-You can set the content, Http status code, headers, and cookies in a response.
+Opulence also wraps an HTTP response into the `Opulence\Http\Responses\Response` class.
+You can set the content, HTTP status code, headers, and cookies in a response.
 Opulence also supports JSON responses and redirects.

 <h4 id="status-codes">Status Codes</h4>
-By default, a status code of 200 (Http OK) is returned.
+By default, a status code of 200 (HTTP OK) is returned.
 A full list of codes is available in `Opulence\Http\Responses\ResponseHeaders`.
 For example, here's how to set an "Unauthorized" status code:

 ```php
 use Opulence\Http\Responses\Response;